Quick And Uncontested Divorce FAQs

-At Dannenbaum Law Firm, PLLC, I'm here to provide answers.
-With over 25 years of experience, having resolved thousands of divorce and other family law disputes, I can arm you with the information and resources to make smart decisions that save you significant time, money and spare you a lot of the frustration that comes with handling a divorce on your own.
+At Dannenbaum Law Firm, PLLC, I’m here to provide answers.
+With over 25 years of experience, having resolved thousands of divorce and other family law disputes, I can arm you with the information and resources to make smart decisions that save you significant time and money and spare you a lot of the frustration that comes with handling a divorce on your own.

 I’m Here 24/7 To Answer Your Questions

-- Do I really need a lawyer to handle an uncontested divorce? — Sure, you can handle a check-the-box divorce on your own, but are you confident that you know exactly what you're doing?
+- Do I really need a lawyer to handle an uncontested divorce? — Sure, you can handle a check-the-box divorce on your own, but are you confident that you know exactly what you’re doing?
 Divorce, even uncontested divorce, is a complicated process with a lot of factors to consider.
-As your attorney, I can walk you through the process, help with the paperwork, ensure everything is covered and offer the peace of mind that comes with knowing a professional is taking care of everything.
+As your attorney, I can walk you through the process, help with the paperwork, ensure that everything is covered and offer the peace of mind that comes with knowing a professional is taking care of everything.

 - Can I fix my divorce agreements? — A lot of people come to me after trying to handle their divorce matters without a lawyer.
 The problem is, some of the things you agreed to cannot be undone.
 In other cases, we can make changes, but it’s probably going to be expensive and require litigation.